SkymouseStudios/skymse-jekyll/_drafts/for-the-love-of-coca-cola.md

 Coke started way back in 1886 when a pharmacist created a tonic concoction that would change the world forever.
 According to the World of Coca-Cola website, during that first year of sales, only around 9 servings (what ever size those may have been) were sold a day in Atlanta.
 Now?
 More than 1.9 billion servings are sold every single day across the globe. ([Source](https://www.worldofcoca-cola.com/about-us/coca-cola-history/ "about-us-coca-cola-history"))

-So, how does a drink that
+So, how does a drink that has been labeled as "liquid obesity" that causes "tooth rot" and "premature death" (alright, thats a little heavy-handed) still command such a huge following in the marketplace?

+Simple.
+They are a brand that does so much good in the world, that people refuse to acknowledge the bad.
+"Sure, Coca-Cola will give my a questionably round body shape, but when I drink a Coca-Cola...I am supporting a company that supports the world and doesn't simply line it's own pockets.
+Getting obesity is really a statement that I too support the world."

+So let's start from the beginning:

+**WWI**

 Coca-Cola really started as a medicine of sorts.
 While it didn't really appear to do much of anything it had a cult following?
 Why?
 It simply made people feel better (or it could've been cocaine, but Coca-Cola denies this bit).
 In fact, it made people feel so insanely good that "Coke" became a staple good for just about everyone.
-It was so popular that soldiers in WWI literally wrote to the Coca-Cola factory in Waco, Texas asking for them to supply Coca-Cola as they would certainly be defeated unless that had an amble supply to help them survive the heat.
-If you want to read the actually letter, you can check it out [here](https://www.thedailymeal.com/read-letter-wwi-troops-calling-coca-cola "read-letter-wwi-troops-calling-coca-cola").
+It was so popular that soldiers in WWI literally wrote to the Coca-Cola factory in Waco, Texas asking for them to supply Coca-Cola as they would certainly be defeated unless they had an amble supply to help them survive the heat and defeat their enemy.
+Coca-Cola literally won World War I. If you want to read the actually letter, you can check it out [here](https://www.thedailymeal.com/read-letter-wwi-troops-calling-coca-cola "read-letter-wwi-troops-calling-coca-cola").
 Warning: It's really cool.

+**WWII**

+Coca-Cola didn't stop with World War I. They fought in WWII as well.
+During WWII Coca-Cola distributed over 5 billion Coca-Colas to men and women in uniform.
+5 billion!
+Coca-Cola was so involved in the war effort that they created what is called the "jungle fountain" which was the combination of an ice machine and a dispensing machine.
+Over 1,100 jungle fountains were bring "fountain drinks" to the South Pacific during the war.
+The Coca-Cola President Robert Woodruff simply did not care.
+Coca-Cola products were going to win the war, and they did. ([Source](https://www.coca-colacompany.com/stories/coke-and-the-us "stories-coke-and-the-us")).

+Prior to WWII, Coca-Cola had about 44 international plants.
+During WWII that number grew by half again, up to 64 international plants total.
+Most of which were converted to standard production factories after the war ended.

+**The 60s**

+In the 1960s, Coca-Cola made their position on health and nourishment clear by realizing what they called the "Nourishment Project".
+Partnering with scientists, nutritionists, and food technologists, Coca-Cola worked towards creating another medicine of sorts.
+The goal?
+To create a protein rich beverage for undeveloped nations suffering from impoverishment.
+Several of these style drinks released in poor Latin- American nations.
+Yet another drink to make people gain weight, only this time is was constructive weight gain for a cause.

+**The 80s**